coinvest518/aurara/supabase/migrations/STRIPE_SETUP.md

 ## Overview

-This guide explains how to set up and use Stripe payment links with Aurora AI.
+This guide explains how to set up and use Stripe payment links with Aurarora AI.
 The integration includes:

 - Stripe payment links for subscriptions
 - Success/cancel redirect handling